Classical and quantum chaos in bean- and peanut-shaped billiards: Quantum Mechanical Analysis

 \section{Quantum Mechanical Analysis}

 To develop a more comprehensive understanding of classical chaos, it is essential to investigate it through the lens of quantum mechanics \cite{Iitaka}.
 However, the classical approach is rendered infeasible by the Heisenberg uncertainty principle, which limits our ability to precisely measure both position and momentum simultaneously, forcing us to seek a different approach.
-In quantum mechanics, the state of a particle is represented by a wavefunction, with the square of its magnitude providing the corresponding probability density.
 Therefore, quantum chaos research focuses on examining the statistical characteristics of eigenfunctions and energy levels, rather than tracking the system's temporal dynamics.

 The well-known linear Schrödinger equation: